VipDataTool/VIP-Data-Tool/README.md

 # VIP DATA TOOL

-A Very Important Data Tool For Very Important Data Tools!

 PURPOSE:
 I made this application to aggregate location-based venue data for restaurateurs interested in performing independent market research and location-based competitor analysis.